AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

      X := X + 1;
    end Increment;

-Several properties can be specified on this subprogram using the contracts
+Several properties are specified on this subprogram using the contracts
 shown:

 - The SPARK Global aspect specifies that ``Increment`` does not read and does not write any global variable.

-- The SPARK Depend aspect is especially interesting for the security of this subprogram, as it specifies that the value of the parameter ``X`` after the call only depends on the value of ``X`` before the call.
+- The SPARK Depend aspect is especially interesting for security, as it specifies that the value of the parameter ``X`` after the call only depends on the value of ``X`` before the call.

 - Functional properties of Increment are specified using the :ada:`Pre` and :ada:`Post` aspects of Ada.